rblima0/projeto-spotify/README.md

-# Projeto Spotify with React
+# Wrapper Spotify with React

-Create template for Spotify with API integration using React.
+Create a Wrapper to work with the [Spotify Web API](https://developer.spotify.com).